 Read on to learn more about buying train tickets, timetables and possible connections.

 There’s a tram station right by the airport terminal.
 From there, you can take a tram direct to Edinburgh Gateway station.
 The tram journey takes 7 minutes, and trams run every 7-10 minutes.
-A tram ticket costs £5.50 for a single (£3.00 for children ages 5-15).
+A tram ticket costs £5.50 for a single (£3.00 for children aged 5-15).
 The tram also stops at Edinburgh Parkway train station, which has further train links to stations in Scotland and North England.
 From Edinburgh Waverley tram station, it’s only 2 minutes’ walk to the train station.

 ScotRail operates a direct train from Edinburgh Gateway to Edinburgh Waverley.
 The trains run every 5-20 minutes during peak times from around 6 a.m. to midnight, 7 days a week.
 They stop at Haymarket (Edinburgh) station along the way.
 Alternatively, you can take the Airlink 100 shuttle bus or a tram from Edinburgh Airport terminal to Haymarket (Edinburgh) station.
 This, however, takes longer than taking the train from Edinburgh Gateway.